joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 Based on what we've learned up until now, a few things seem to be true:

-1. The key to decrypt the book is based on account secrets, the kindle serial number (device serial number aka DSN), and the voucher file.
+1. The key to decrypt the book is derived by account secrets, the kindle serial number (device serial number aka DSN), and the voucher file.
 2. The book is decrypted in "pages" rather than all at once.
 3. The decryption process involves both AES + HMAC

-I started looking for AES-related strings and found one that looked promising: `_EVP_aes_128_cbc` which is used in `sub_1005B75F0`.
-In the decompiled code, we a setup for  AES-128-CBC decryption:
+I started looking for AES-related strings and found one `_EVP_aes_128_cbc`.
+This is used by `sub_1005B75F0` and called at `0x1005B7705`.

 ![aes-128-cbc setup](./assets/aes-cbc-flow.png)

-The code looks like this after being decompiled and renamed:
+In the decompiled code, we see a setup for AES-128-CBC decryption:

 ```c
 ctx    = EVP_CIPHER_CTX_new();